How To Write A Product Review In 13 Steps: The Best Way to Engage Your Audience

 When you buy something through one of the links on our site, we may earn an affiliate commission.

 There are many articles on how to write a product review, but not many show you how to do it correctly.

 Sure, they offer you a product review template or maybe even a sample product review.
 And tell you to do this, do that, add this paragraph here, pros and cons over there, blah blah blah.

 But you know what?

 Many are wrong.

-I’ve written, read, and studied hundreds of product reviews, ranking for popular keywords with thousands of searches per day.
+I've written, read, and studied hundreds of online reviews, ranking for popular keywords with thousands of searches per day.